jwhite333/Minecraft-Zombies/README.md

             ├── data/
             └── etc...

-## Ok I'm in game, now what?
+## 3.1 First steps

-### 1. You should have spawned in the main room.
-No Zombies will spawn yet, but that's a good thing
+#### After loading the level, you should have spawned in the main room.
+No zombies will spawn yet, but that's a good thing
-#### Locate the "Reset" and "Start" buttons (under the stairs) and press them in that order: Reset, then Start
+### 3.1.1 Locate the "Reset" and "Start" buttons (under the stairs) and press them in that order: Reset, then Start
 ![alt text](./readme-resources/start-reset.png "Start and Reset Buttons")

-### 2. Cool!
+#### Cool!
 You just started the game!
 #### You were just teleported to the center of the first room, given 3 Grenades and 200 points
 #### Oh, also Zombies are spawning...
 ![alt text](./readme-resources/game-start.png "Initial Spawn")